run2bizdocs/documentation/en-us/docs/run2biz-platform/platform-administration/data-indexing/configuration.md

 ## Parametrizing the indexing service

-1. Access the main menu Parametrization > CITSmart Parameters;
+1. Access the main menu Parametrization > 4biz Parameters;
 2. Configure parameter 304 by entering the URL of the SOLR component;

     ```sh